mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ## Resumption Secret

-The main MLS key schedule provides a `resumption_secret` which can provide extra security in some cross-group operations.
+The main MLS key schedule provides a `resumption_secret` that is used as a PSK to inject entropy from one epoch into another.
+This functionality is used in the reinitialization and branching processes described in {{reinitialization}} and
+{{sub-group-branching}}, but may be used by applications for other purposes.

+Some uses of resumption PSKs might call for the use of PSKs from historical epochs.
 The application SHOULD specify an upper limit on the number of past epochs for which the `resumption_secret` may be stored.

-There are two ways in which a `resumption_secret` can be used: to re-initialize the group with different parameters, or to create a sub-group of an existing group as detailed in {{pre-shared-keys}}.

-Resumption keys are distinguished from exporter keys in that they have specific use inside the MLS protocol, whereas the use of exporter secrets may be decided by an external application.
-They are thus derived separately to avoid key material reuse.

 ## State Authentication Keys